Goshen Brewing Company and Goshen Homebrew Club Competition 2021

 Our goal is to have the judging process be fair and educational.
 Entrants and members of Goshen Homebrew Club will be invited to the judging event, and those present will be the judges for the club favorite.

-The judging process will depend on the number of entries, but will likely follow a similar format to last year.
-Our plan is to split the styles by yeast strain, so we will have 3 tables of beers.
-The people present at the competition will be split between the 3 tables, with entrants at tables without their entries.
+The judging process will depend on the number of entries, but will likely follow a similar format to previous years.
+The people present at the competition will be split between several tables, with entrants at tables without their entries.
 The tables will evaluate each beer based on its representation of the base style, quality, and use of the yeast.
 Each table will come to a consensus to send 1 or 2 of the beers to the best of show round, where all judges will vote to reach a final decision.

 Club Favorite: People present at the meeting will participate in judging, and the winner will win a surprise from GBCo.